isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution468.md

 Please refer to 'Things to Note' for additional requirements.

 ### Mode of Payment
-Advanced Ecommerce Solution by I Concept Version 1.0 -Advanced Ecommerce Solution by I Concept (Pro)
+44400

 ### Support Level
+Up to Additional criteria:
-Up to Generic for SMEs <br>
+Minimum 30% ordinary shares (ultimate individual ownership) held directly/indirectly by Singaporean/PR for SMEs <br>
-Up to IT Solution for non-SMEs
+Up to Active for non-SMEs

 ### Things to Note
-E-Commerce - Online Shop (B2C)
+IBASE Technology Pte Ltd
+www.ibase.com.sg / www.qornerstone.com
+Email: sales@qornerstone.com

 ### Contact Information
-12000
+N.A.

-Interested companies can get a quotation from the pre-approved vendor, before applying for the PSG through the <a target='_blank' rel='noopener' href='https://www.businessgrants.gov.sg/'>Business Grant Portal (BGP)</a>.
+Interested companies can get a quotation from your selected vendor, before applying for the PSG through the <a target='_blank' rel='noopener' href='https://www.businessgrants.gov.sg/'>Business Grant Portal (BGP)</a>.